-So What Are the Products?
+What Are the Products?

-As with all network marketing companies the products are the lifeblood of the business, if the product sucks then nothing else matters – you’re either not going to make any money at all or the money you do start making ain’t gonna last very long.
+As with all network marketing companies, the products are the lifeblood of the business, if the product sucks then nothing else matters – you’re either not going to make any money at all or the money you do start making ain’t gonna last very long.

 The products offered out by Nspire Network are actually quite different to those that are offered out by your traditional health & wellness MLM’s (you know, the usual green tea stuff & detoxifying herbs that we’re all forever getting hounded with on social media).

 Nspire Network’s primary products are sanitary napkins for women & they offer a variety of different types.
-Alongside those though they offer some quite “random” products, such as memory booster supplements, testosterone booster supplements & even some supplements to improve things in the bedroom.
+Alongside those, though they offer some quite “random” products, such as memory booster supplements, testosterone booster supplements & even some supplements to improve things in the bedroom.

-However the one important thing to note is that none of the products offered out by Nspire Network have been evaluated by the Food and Drug Administration.
+However, the one important thing to note is that none of the products offered out by Nspire Network have been evaluated by the Food and Drug Administration.

 My Thoughts On The Products

-There’s certainly large markets for the products offered out by Nspire Network but this is a both a good & a bad thing because in selling these types of products you’re going to be up against a HUGE amount of competition.
+There are certainly large markets for the products offered out by Nspire Network but this is a both a good & a bad thing because in selling these types of products you’re going to be up against a HUGE amount of competition.